FreeRTOS/corePKCS11/MISRA.md

     inappropriate essential type.
 The boolean type of the PKCS #11 standard is an unsigned char, which is an acceptable base type for a boolean type.

+#### Rule 11.1

+_Ref 11.1.1_

+- MISRA C-2012 Rule 11.1 Doesn't allow conversions between function pointers and any other type However, since we're just using this to supress the compiler warning, we're also fine with supressing the MISRA violation related to this line as well.

 #### Rule 12.1

 _Ref 12.1.1_